strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 So for example, typing `rawaccel-switch --delete quake` will cause `quake.json` to be deleted from the `profiles` folder, making it completely unavailable to be used again.
-Again, be sure that this is what you want to do befpre you use the `--delete` option, as RawAccel Profile Switcher will NOT ask for confirmation before doing this.
+Again, be sure that this is what you want to do before you use the `--delete` option, as RawAccel Profile Switcher will NOT ask for confirmation before doing this.
 If you delete a profile you will NOT be able to recover it, unless you have a personal backup of the JSON file.